Spain

 Explore Spain: Food, Wine & Architecture

-U.S. citizens can enter Spain without a visa for up to 90 days within any 180-day period.
-Ensure your passport is valid for at least three months beyond your intended departure.
+U.S. citizens can enter Spain visa-free for up to 90 days within any 180-day period.
+Your passport should be valid for at least three months beyond your planned departure from the Schengen area.
+The EU’s ETIAS travel authorization is expected to start operations in the last quarter of 2026 (it is not required until it launches).

 Barcelona